exonum/exonum-doc/src/architecture/service-lifecycle.md

 state can be read both by internal readers (other services) and external ones (HTTP API handlers).

+Service instantiation and resuming have associated [service hooks](services.md#hooks) which are called during the corresponding transition.
+In contrast, freezing and stopping do not propagate to the service, since these state transitions are logically infallible and should not modify service state.

 The transitions among possible service states (including data migrations we discuss [below](#data-migrations)) are as follows: